LChip2002/Typst-Diss-Template/Report Sections/7-Implementation.typ

 == Source Code Demo

+This section should demonstrate your solution from a technical perspective, showing the different components of your software.
+You may wish to include code snippets and screenshots as figures to provide detail where necessary.

+=== Code Snippets
 Here you can see a short snippet of the code that was used to implement a simple Python sorting algorithm:

 #sourcecode[```Python